The Simpsons is the Shakespeare of Our Time

 When the No Homer’s Club exhibition came to Constellations, Shaun Ponsonby made a perfectly cromulent argument.

 Everyone knows that – despite its present state – The Simpsons’ peak years represent the greatest, most perfect television that has ever been made by anyone, ever, in the history of people making television.
-It is pretty much taken for granted as fact.
 To write an article arguing that point would be entirely moot.
 Anyone who disagrees should probably re-familiarise themselves with those episodes, because you’re obviously mistaken.

 Therefore this is not what we are going to discuss.
 We are here to argue that The Simpsons goes one step beyond.
 We are boldly going to suggest that, up to around season 7 or 8, The Simpsons is the defining artistic work of our age.
 That in 100 years’ time The Simpsons will be taught in History and English literature lessons the same way Shakespeare and Dickens are.

-But then I started thinking about it.
+But then I started to consider it.
 Even though the reason we have elected officials is so we don’t have to think all the time.

-It is easy to needlessly embiggen the things we love, so I am going to try hard not to do that here.
-But even looking at it completely objectively, I can’t think of any other work in our time that has captured the world we live in so well, with such biting wit, such timelessness and such heart.
+It is easy to needlessly embiggen the things we love, but even looking at it completely objectively, I can’t think of any other work in our time that has captured the world we live in so accurately, with such biting wit, such timelessness and such heart.

 Every aspect of the show was multi-layered in its golden period.
 No matter how many times we see those early episodes, even now, three decades and dozens of views down the line, there are social commentaries, visual gags, subtle truths and jokes that are funny for three or four different reasons that we are still only spotting for the first time.

 Compare it to a Seth MacFarlane cartoon.
 The difference is staggering.
 Yes, Family Guy has a lot of quotable lines and laugh out loud moments, but it always lacked the humanity that made The Simpsons feel real.
-Because as unnatural as it might look, there has never been a TV show that is so easy to relate to.
+Because as unnatural as those characters might look, with their bizarre yellow skin that grows into their hair, there has never been a TV show so easy to relate to.

 The classic family sitcom was cosy, sweet and sickly.
 Everyone walked around with painted on smiles.
 Like Urkel.
 People loved their jobs, no matter how mundane, and their families were well-behaved and, on the rare occasions they weren’t, at least had the decency to learn a life lesson at the end.
 Like Urkel.

-There is not one institution in Springfield that isn’t corrupt or run by the callous; Moe, Apu, Principal Skinner (in fact, everyone in Springfield Elementary), Chief Wiggum, Krusty The Clown, Mr Burns, Captain Whatshisname (Rev. Lovejoy – ed.).
+There is not one institution in Springfield that isn’t corrupt or run by the callous; Moe, Apu, Principal Skinner (in fact, everyone in Springfield Elementary), Chief Wiggum, Krusty The Clown, Mr Burns, Captain Whatshisname (a.k.a.
+Rev. Lovejoy).
 Every one of them either incompetent, amoral or just overall revolting people, but somehow still retain a truly human quality.
 We not only identify with, but it probably articulates our own lives and experiences.
 For better and worse.

 The people of Springfield know it and, like the rest of us, just go about their lives knowing it.
-Mayor Quimby‘s sexcapades aren’t scandals, its pretty much taken for granted.
-In Bart’s Inner Child he publicly exclaims “this is not my wife, but I am sleeping with her”, and in Marge Vs The Monorail, when Wiggum tries to blackmail him with salicious photographs, he nonchalantly responds; “you don’t scare me, that could be anyone’s ass“.
+They can’t get out, they’re as trapped as we are.
+Take a look at Mayor Quimby‘s sexcapades.
+They aren’t scandals, its pretty much taken for granted.
+In Bart’s Inner Child he publicly exclaims “this is not my wife, but I am sleeping with her”, and in Marge Vs The Monorail, when Wiggum tries to blackmail him with salicious photographs, he nonchalantly responds; “you don’t scare me, that could be anyone’s ass”.

-A more recent show like Family Guy lacks the heart and the intelligent satirical edge.
-It is also telling that when the glorified fanfic crossover between the two made references to each show, the Family Guy references were just running gags, whereas a lot of The Simpsons references were based on singularly famous scenes that have been ingrained into popular culture.
+Most of the shows that followed in it’s wake lack the heart and satirical edge.
+It is telling that when the glorified fanfic crossover with Family Guy made references to each show, the Family Guy references were just running gags, whereas a lot of The Simpsons references were based on singularly famous scenes that have been ingrained into popular culture.

 Of course, they have only been allowed to do this due to a unique arrangement with the Fox network.
 So popular was The Simpsons in its earliest years that they were able to sign a contract that stated Fox and owners News Corp are not allowed to interfere with their creative process.
 Completely unheard of, and probably explains the amount of jokes at Fox’s expense over the years.